Metal Roof vs. Shingles: True Cost & Lifetime ROI

 Whether you're comparing metal and shingles for the first time or you already have a quote you want a second opinion on, here's exactly what happens when you contact Davis Construction Roofing Co.

 We measure your roof accurately — square footage, pitch, and penetrations — so the estimate reflects your actual job, not an average.
-The owner reviews every measurement before the proposal is built.
+Owner Nichole Davis reviews every measurement before the proposal is built.

 Every line item is spelled out: material by product name, labor, tear-off layers, decking inspection scope and replacement rate, underlayment specification, flashing, and cleanup.
 No vague line items, no hidden change-order triggers.

-If you haven't decided between metal and shingles, we'll build both options side by side so you can compare total-cost implications — not just Day 1 numbers — before you sign anything.
+If you haven't decided between metal roofing installation and shingles, we'll build both options side by side so you can compare total-cost implications — not just Day 1 numbers — before you sign anything.

 After the old material comes off, we inspect and photograph the decking before anything new goes down.
 Any soft or rotted areas are documented and repaired — this is the step that prevents callbacks and protects your warranty.